EtlerHub/Etler-Hub-AUT-Script-2026/README.md

 <img src="trait-proof.png" alt="Discord webhook alerts showing traits secured by the Trait Kaitun" width="440">

 **Two traits secured over two hours — nobody at the keyboard.**
 The Kaitun pings your Discord the moment a target trait lands, hexed or not.
-Your username is hidden behind a spoiler, so a shared channel never exposes who's farming.

 *Full showcase & demos in our **[Discord](https://discord.gg/9cvGSJXQ5n)**.*